adtork/MSEE-Hairpin-Design-Considerations/README.md

 **Pros:**

-Routing is taking care of automatically via vhub routers and default route table
+ °Routing is taking care of automatically via vhub routers and default route table

-No NVAs or UDRs to manage
+ °No NVAs or UDRs to manage

-No MSEE hairpin as long as HRP is set to AS-PATH on the vHubs
+ °No MSEE hairpin as long as HRP is set to AS-PATH on the vHubs

 **Cons:**

-Would require a redesign if traditonal Hub+Spoke already deployed
+ °Would require a redesign if traditonal Hub+Spoke already deployed

-HRP may affect other routes in the environment
+ °HRP may affect other routes in the environment

-Less visability into vHubs since they are MSFT managed Vnets
+ °Less visability into vHubs since they are MSFT managed Vnets

 # Conclusion
 The above are design alternatives are additonal ways to direct traffic for intra and inter region designs using ExpressRoute.
 The old approaches of doing a "summary route" for intra region and "bow-tie" for inter-region should be discourgaged because traffic still hairpins at the MSEE which adds latency and is discouraged moving forward.
 Down the road, Azure will likely prevent users from using this approach if it detects this being configured.